 A lot of people wonder what it's like to get laser hair removal.
 Does it hurt?
 How bad is it?
 What can be done to minimize the pain?
 Hopefully this blog post can answer a few of these questions for you.

-Laser hair removal can be somewhat painful.
-Most people compare it to the pain of being snapped by a rubber band.
+Laser hair removal can be somewhat painful; however, everyone's pain tolerance is different.
+Most people compare it to being snapped by a rubber band.
 There are a few things that we do here at Simplicity Laser to help make sure that your treatments are as comfortable as possible.

-The first thing that we use to help minimize the pain of laser hair removal is top of the line lasers.
+The first thing that we use to help minimize the pain of laser hair removal is top-of-the-line lasers.
 By using the latest and greatest lasers on the market, we are able to provide a much more comfortable experience for our clients.
-We currently utilize the Candela Gentlemax Pro and Candela ND:Yag lasers for all of our clients.
-These two lasers are unparalleled in the results and comfort that they are able to deliver our clients, which is why they use them across all of our clinics.
+We currently utilize the Candela ND:Yag and Alexandrite lasers for all of our clients.
+These two lasers are unparalleled in the results and comfort that they deliver our clients, which is why we use them in all of our clinics.

-Another investment that Simplicity Laser has made for the comfort of our clients is a machine known as a 'Zimmer'.
-These machines are specially designed to deliver cool air to the surface of your skin, helping to decrease skin sensitivity before the pulse and then also calming the surface of the skin after the pulse has been delivered.
+Another investment that Simplicity Laser has made for the comfort of our clients is a machine known as the Zimmer.
+These machines are specially designed to deliver cool air to the surface of your skin, helping to decrease skin sensitivity and calm the surface before and after the pulse.

-The numbing cream uses 4% lidocaine to help desensitize the area that will be treated.
-The best use of this is to apply it roughly 30 minutes before your appointment and then sit back and enjoy the soothing sensation of not being in pain.
+The Desensitizing Gel contains 4% lidocaine to help numb the area that will be treated.
+Applying it 30 minutes before your appointment will give you the best results.

 The restorative gel is best used post-treatment.
-It helps to soothe the skin immediately, and begins the process of repairing your skin after the treatments.
+It helps to soothe the skin immediately and begins the process of repairing your skin post-treatment.
 It is an incredible asset that can help reduce inflammation, redness, and tenderness while also making sure that your skin is ready for your next laser hair removal treatment.

-It's time to talk about everyone's favorite product, Hydrating B5 Gel from SkinCeuticals.
-It has wingman powers over your usual moisturizer.
+It's time to talk about everyone's favorite product: Hydrating B5 Gel from SkinCeuticals.
+It has wingman powers over your normal moisturizer.

 Not wanting to flirt with other moisturizers?
-Use Hydrating B5 Gel as a stand alone moisturizer.
-That's right.
-Just two drops of this miracle potion and you've got yourself a smooth, hydrating moisturizer.
+Use Hydrating B5 Gel as a stand-alone moisturizer.
+Just two drops and you've got yourself a smooth, hydrating moisturizer.
 For those who feel like other moisturizers leave them looking greasy, this is a great replacement.
 No grease or shine after using this product!

 Need something to make your usual moisturizer make you look even better?
 Using Hydrating B5 Gel in conjunction with your current facial moisturizer leaves your skin extra soft, supple, and smooth.
 The extra hydration will have your skin thanking you.
 Don't be afraid to mix it with other moisturizers.

 Wanting to get rid of persistent acne?
-Hydrating B5 Gel is a great moisturizer because it doesn't clog your pores while providing optimal hydrating.
-Problem solved.
+Hydrating B5 Gel is a great moisturizer because it doesn't clog your pores while providing optimal hydration.
+Problem solved!

-I love mixing using Hydrating B5 Gel with EltaMD UV Daily in the winter (when my skin is a bit drier) and with EltaMD UV Clear in the summer (when my skin is oilier and doesn't need the extra hydration, but needs an acne fighting boost).
+Try blending Hydrating B5 Gel with EltaMD UV Daily in the winter (when your skin is a bit drier) and with EltaMD UV Clear in the summer (when your skin is oilier and doesn't need the extra hydration, but needs an acne fighting boost).
 Tell us how you are using Hydrating B5 Gel as your skin's wingman!

-Ever wonder why you need to wait in-between each laser hair removal appointment?
+Have you ever wondered why you need to wait so long in between each laser hair removal appointment?
 The answer is in the hair cycles.
-Learn about your hair cycles in this blog post.
+Learn about your hair cycles and treatment intervals for laser hair removal here.

 Everybody has three different stages of hair growth.
 The Anagen phase is the active growth phase.
-This is the phase where laser hair removal is effective.
-Only 20 percent of hair is active during one Anagen growth phase, hence why multiples treatments are necessary for laser hair removal to be effective for long term results.
-The phase can last 3-4 months on the body and 5-7 years on the head (this is why you can't grow long, head-type hairs on your arms or legs).
+This is the only phase where laser hair removal is effective.
+Only 20% of hair is actively growing during one Anagen growth phase, hence why multiple treatments are necessary for laser hair removal to be effective for long-term results.
+The phase can last 3-4 months on the body and 5-7 years on the head.
+(This is why you can't grow long, head-type hairs on your arms or legs.)

 The second phase is the Catagen phase, which is the shedding phase.
 Laser hair removal is not effective during this phase.
 This phase usually lasts around three weeks.

 The last phase is the Telogen phase, or the dormant phase.
-Up to 80 percent of hair can be in the Telogen phase at any time.
+Up to 80% of hair can be in the Telogen phase at any time.
 Laser hair removal is not effective during this phase.

 Durations in each cycle are highly unique to each person and body area.
-At Simplicity, your technicians with customize your treatment intervals to target your unique hair cycle duration, so your treatments are happening during the Anagen phase (when laser hair removal is effective).
-This allows you to have the best results in the shortest amount of time.
+At Simplicity Laser, your technicians will customize your treatment intervals to target your unique hair cycle duration to assure that your treatments are happening during the Anagen phase (when laser hair removal is most effective).
+This allows you to get the best results in the shortest amount of time.